 During the second year at MGIMO, students complete six modules.
 Teaching is conducted by leading CEOs in energy companies.
 Students are placed in an internship with an energy company during their second year at Moscow which typically lasts from 4 to 12 weeks depending upon student availability and the company's role.
 Internships are usually unpaid, but this can vary depending upon experience.
 All travel costs for internships are normally covered.

 The modules at St Andrews have varying methods of delivery and assessment.
-For more details of each module, including weekly contact hours, teaching methods and assessment, please see the latest module catalogue which is for the 2018-2019 academic year; some elements may be subject to change for 2019 entry.
+For more details of each module, including weekly contact hours, teaching methods and assessment, please see our website; some elements may be subject to change for 2020 entry.

 Fees and funding